 Never thaw meat out in the open at room temperature, such as on a counter or in the sink.
-The Centers for Disease Control and Prevention (CDC) note that bacteria can multiply quickly at room temperature.
+The

 Once raw meat has defrosted properly, many experts recommend not freezing it again unless the person cooks it first.
 This is mainly to prevent texture and quality loss.

 Raw meat defrosted in the refrigerator is still technically safe to freeze again, though the quality may suffer due to moisture loss.